-As part of CES 2022, Google has announced that the company will make improvements for Android which is scheduled to launch in 2022.
+As part of CES 2022, Google has announced that the company will make improvements to Android, which is scheduled to launch in 2022.

 Notably, Google launched the Android 12 in October 2021, but that was not the end.
-As is the case with any OS, Google too continued with improving the OS.
+As is the case with any OS, Google, too, continued to improve the OS.
 One area that the tech giant has focused on is working with other devices.
 According to a report published by Deloitte, the average home in the US will have 11 to 25 connected devices in 2019.
-Google certainly wants to take advantage of the situation, and as such the company wants to improve the Android experience.
+Google certainly wants to take advantage of the situation, and as such, the company wants to improve the Android experience.

 Google fast pair

-Google is fast improving in the area of fast pair feature which is concerned with speeding up and simplifying the process of pairing an Android phone with Bluetooth devices.
+Google is fast improving in the area of the fast pair feature, which is concerned with speeding up and simplifying the process of pairing an Android phone with Bluetooth devices.
 Moreover, Google is currently working on adding support for additional devices such as TVs and smart home products.